coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

-When a *metaconcert* ends normally or is dismissed, remaining power points in the pool are divided among all the participants (the conductor receives the remainder if the points can't be divided evenly).
+When a *metaconcert* ends normally or is dismissed, remaining power points in the pool are divided among all the participants (the conductor receives the remainder if the points can’t be divided evenly).

-**Augment:** For every additional power point you spend, this power's duration increases by 1 minute.
+**Augment:** For every additional power point you spend, this power’s duration increases by 1 minute.

 ## Metafaculty